NeuroTechX/ntx_slack_archive/_toronto.md

  >Unfortunately I am crazy busy this week; evident by the fact it has already flown by!
 How does next Monday look in your calendar?!

+3/13/2017 5:57 PM

+ **bryan_j** :

+ >For those new to the channel, check us out at <http://www.meetup.com/NeuroTechTO|www.meetup.com/NeuroTechTO> and on Twitter @NeuroTechTO